MichaelvanLaar/Website-Template-Starting-Point/README.md

   * Submenus appear on click/tab to avoid :hover problem on touchscreens
   * Fully usable fallback layout for browsers with no JavaScript activated
 * Layout can be scaled (e.g. to better fill high resolution screens) simply by adjusting the base font size.
-* Additional scrolling if URI contains a fragment identifier, so that the fixed navigation bar doesn’t overlay targeted content
 * Skiplink focus fix
 * Remove telephone number styling inserted by the Skype browser plug-in.
 * URLs of links appear as footnotes in print layout.